boldflight/BibleConverter/test_EPUB/output/Joel.md

 Come, stomp the grapes, for the winepress is full!
 The vats overflow.
 Indeed, their evil is great!”

-for the day of the Lord is near in the Valley of Decision!
+[14] Crowds, great crowds are in the Valley of Decision, for the day of the Lord is near in the Valley of Decision!
 [15] The sun and moon are darkened;
 the stars withhold their brightness.